seekdavidlee/eklee-keyvault/README.md

 1. Fork this repo
 1. Follow the steps listed under [AzSolutionManager (ASM)](#azsolutionmanager-asm).
 1. The app need to be configured.
 Create an single-tenant app registeration with any name.
 One suggestion is to use `Eklee.KeyVaultv2`.
+1. In API permissions, add `Azure Key Vault` as an API.
+Select `user_impersonation` and note the default as `Delegated permissions`.
+1. In API permissions, add `` as an API.
+Select `user_impersonation` and note the default as `Delegated permissions`.
+1. Select `Grant admin consent for <Tenant>` to grant admin consent.
 1. Under GitHub repo settings, create a new environment named `prod`.
 Create a config for `APPSETTINGS` with the value listed below.
 Be sure to update the `<Tenant Id>` and `<Client Id>`.
 The `%STORAGENAME%` will be replaced with the correct value at deployment time.
 1. Create 2 more configs `APIM_PUBLISHER_EMAIL` and `APIM_PUBLISHER_NAME` with the appropriate values.
 This is not really used but required for APIM deployment.
 1. Start a Github deployment.
 Once deployment is completed, locate the app registration in Entra and add `Single-page application`.
 Look for the Frontdoor URL as the URL to add like so `https://<Frontdoor name>.azureedge.net/authentication/login-callback`.